|

 Forever

-Living Products, LLC., Scottsdale, AZ Contract
+Living Products, LLC., Scottsdale, AZ

-Developer: July 2004 – May 2005 Designed and implemented
+2004 – May 2005 (10-months)

-their site.
-Also, implemented a companion web-application
+comprised their site.
+Also, implemented a companion

-which provided a servlet-based mechanism for securely
+web-application which provided a servlet-based mechanism for

-3; DB2 8.x; Apache/Tomcat 4.3; Java 1.4, JDBC, JSE; Struts;
+RH Linux 8, Fedora Core 3; DB2 8.x; Apache/Tomcat 4.3; Java 1.4,

-Eclipse 3.x; Ant/JUnit/Subversion; BIND; Windows 2000/XP.
+JDBC, JSE; Struts; Eclipse 3.x; Ant/JUnit/Subversion; BIND;

 |